-- A. Deduction of Rollovers and Transfers A deduction is not allowed for rollover or transfer contributions to an inherited IRA. - B. Gift Tax Transfers of your inherited IRA assets to a beneficiary made during your life and at your request may be subject to federal gift tax under IRC Sec.
-2501. - C. Special Tax Treatment Capital gains treatment and 10-year income averaging authorized by IRC Sec.
-402 do not apply to inherited IRA distributions. - D. Prohibited Transactions If you or any successor beneficiary engage in a prohibited transaction with your inherited IRA, as described in IRC Sec.
-4975, your inherited IRA will lose its tax-deferred status, and you must include the value of your account in your gross income for that taxable year.
-The following transactions are examples of prohibited transactions with your inherited IRA.
-(1) Taking a loan from your inherited IRA (2) Buying property for personal use (present or future) with inherited IRA assets (3) Receiving certain bonuses or premiums because of your inherited IRA. - E. Pledging If you pledge any portion of your inherited IRA as collateral for a loan, the amount so pledged will be treated as a distribution and will be included in your gross income for that year.
+- A. Gift Tax Transfers of your inherited Roth IRA assets to a successor beneficiary made during your life and at your request may be subject to federal gift tax under IRC Sec.
+2501. - B. Special Tax Treatment Capital gains treatment and 10-year income averaging authorized by IRC Sec.
+402 do not apply to inherited Roth IRA distributions. - C. Prohibited Transactions If you or any successor beneficiary engage in a prohibited transaction with your inherited Roth IRA, as described in IRC Sec.
+4975, your inherited Roth IRA will lose its tax-deferred or tax-exempt status, and you generally must include the value of the earnings in your account in your gross income for that taxable year.
+The following transactions are examples of prohibited transactions with your inherited Roth IRA.
+(1) Taking a loan from your inherited Roth IRA (2) Buying property for personal use (present or future) with inherited Roth IRA assets (3) Receiving certain bonuses or premiums because of your inherited Roth IRA. - D. Pledging If you pledge any portion of your inherited Roth IRA as collateral for a loan, the amount so pledged will be treated as a distribution and may be included in your gross income for that year.